mlflow/mlflow/docs/source/quickstart.rst

 Viewing the Tracking UI
 -----------------------

-By default, wherever you run your program, the tracking API writes data into files into an ``mlruns`` directory.
+By default, wherever you run your program, the tracking API writes data into files into a local ``./mlruns`` directory.
 You can then run MLflow's Tracking UI:

 .. code-section::